 4. Dog Like Behaviour

-The Maine Coon is nicknamed “the dog of the cat world’, due to their large size, and dog-like behaviour.
-For instance, they love spending time with their human family, and can even be taught simple commands, like a dog can.
+The Maine Coon is nicknamed “the dog of the cat world’, due to its large size, and dog-like behavior.
+For instance, they love spending time with their human family, and can even be taught simple commands, as a dog can.

 5. Playful Nature

 Maine Coons are one of the few cat breeds that remain playful, well into their adult lives.
 They adore playing with their human family and are often described as being the life and soul of the party.

 This particular cat breed loves to talk!

 If you feel like your cat is constantly communicating with you, and maybe even trying to hold an actual conversation with you, it is possible that you own a Maine Coon cat.